open-energy-transition/MapYourGrid/docs/tools.md

 ### <div class="tools-header">Offical Data and Maps</div></h3>

 In order to map more effectively, it is recommended to use maps and datasets that can help you find missing power lines, substations and power plants.
 Most National transmission system operators provide publicly available maps, which can help you to estimate the coverage of the grid, and locate what is missing in OSM.
 Furthermore, having the names of substations can also help locate them.
-OhMyGrid provides a list of [Curated Grid Maps](https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping), which contains datasets, maps, and documents for electrical grid all around the world.
+MapYourGrid provides a list of [Curated Grid Maps](https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping), which contains datasets, maps, and documents for electrical grid all around the world.

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
     <img src="../images/bangladeshawesome.jpg" class="img-border" alt="GEM Angola Data Example in JOSM">